-It is common to feel very tired and upset during radiotherapy.
-Or you might feel anxious and depressed during the treatment.
+It is normal to feel tired and upset at some points during radiotherapy.
+Or you might feel anxious.
 Many people having radiotherapy share these feelings.

 Where to get help

 We all have our own ways of managing difficulties.

 Some people have a close network of family and friends to support them.
 Others would rather get help from people who aren't involved in their illness.

 There is help available if you need it.
 You can ask at your treatment hospital about the help in your area.

 There might be local support groups for people having treatment for the same type of cancer.
 The hospital may provide counselling or your GP can refer you to a local counsellor.